kidonng/cherry/scripts/README.md

 Notes:

 -   You must be logged in for it to work
--   Notion's language must be set to English
 -   The script may not work if Notion's code happen to run before it.
-Open Notion with [`https://www.notino.so`](https://www.notino.so) or keep refreshing if the issue happens.
+Open Notion with [`https://www.notion.so`](https://www.notion.so) or keep refreshing if the issue happens.

 ![Screenshot](../screenshots/notion-localization.png)